Mike Huether

 Mike Huether is an American philanthropist and politician from South Dakota.
-He was the mayor of Sioux Falls from 2010 to 2018.
+He served as Mayor of Sioux Falls from 2010 to 2018.

 Personal life and education

 Huether was born in Yankton, South Dakota in 1962.
 In 1984, he attended South Dakota State University and acquired a commercial economics degree.
 He is married to his wife, Cindy, and has 1 daughter.

 Charity work

 The Huether family runs a charity called "The Mike Cindy and Kylie Huether Family Foundation."

+Political career

+Huether successfully ran for Mayor in 2010.
+He placed second in the April 13, 2010, primary election, winning 25 percent of the vote.
+In the April 27 runoff election, he defeated City Councilmember and former State Senator Kermit Staggers by a wide margin, winning 57 percent of the vote to Staggers's 43 percent.
+In 2014, he defeated City Councilmember Greg Jamison, winning 56 percent of the vote to Jamison's 44 percent.